jlbaez/ha-pseg/addons/psegli-automation/README.md

-# PSEG Long Island Automation Addon
+# PSEG Automation Addon

-This Home Assistant addon provides automated login services for PSEG Long Island using Playwright.
+This Home Assistant addon provides automated login services for PSEG using Playwright.
 It runs in its own container and exposes a web API for cookie generation.

 **Version**: 2.2.0